machbase/machbase-neo/index.md

 ✓ Performant timeseries database <br/>
 ✓ Scalable from Raspberry Pi to high-end servers <br/>
-✓ Easy to install - download and run <br/>
+✓ Easy to install - instant download and run <br/>
-✓ Easy to learn - familiar SQL with Tables, Columns <br/>
+✓ Easy to learn - familiar SQL with Tables and Columns <br/>
 ✓ Easy to write and query via **HTTP**, **MQTT** and **gRPC** <br/>